renovate-bot/khulnasoft-lab-_-vulx/docs/docs/scanner/misconfiguration/custom/index.md

 `selector` (array)
 :   This option filters the input by file format or configuration language.
-    In the above example, Trivy passes only Kubernetes files to this policy.
+    In the above example, Vul passes only Kubernetes files to this policy.
     Even if a Dockerfile exists in the specified directory, it will not be passed to the policy as input.

     Possible values for input types are: